pressbooks/docs/_pages/windows.md

 Then any time you wish to update Trellis, you can run the following commands:

-git checkout upstream &amp;&amp; git pull git checkout master git merge upstream
+git checkout upstream && git pull git checkout master git merge upstream